HP Deskjet D1360 Printer support

 If you have completed all the preceding steps and are still experiencing a problem, service the product.

 Determine if your product is in warranty or out of warranty.
 If you need help determining your product’s warranty status, go to HP’s Warranty Check Tool .

 - If your product is in warranty , contact HP.

-- If your product is out of warranty , click here to view additional printer support options starting as low as $20.
+- If your product is out of warranty , click here to view low-cost support options.